 Religion

 Bosnia & Herzegovina is a multi-religious nation.
 Islam, Orthodox Christianity, and Catholicism rank as the three most often occurring religions in Bosnia & Herzegovina.
 Though most Bosnians are Muslims, the great majority of Bosnian Serbs are Orthodox Christians; Bosnian Croats are basically Catholics.
-One of the main elements distinguishing Bosnia society is the value of religion.
+One of the main elements distinguishing Bosnian society is the value of religion.
 Over the years, it has also led to strife.
 These days, the nation supports the right to choose a faith system fit for every person.

 Military

 Established in 2005, the Armed Forces of Bosnia and Herzegovina define Bosnia and Herzegovina's military.
 It also maintains reserves under the name The Territorial Defense Force.
 Apart from engaging in global peacekeeping, Bosnia's army prioritizes the safeguarding of its citizens.
-Though it has been able to significantly increase its forces after the war, Bosnia is confronting problems including equipment degradation and difficulty funding its operations.
+Though it has been able to significantly increase its forces after the war, Bosnia is confronting problems, including equipment degradation and difficulty funding its operations.

 Food